The Last Metro: Production

 Truffaut had wanted to create a film set during the French occupation period for a long time, as his uncle and grandfather were both part of the French Resistance, and were once caught while passing messages.
 This event was eventually recreated in The Last Metro.

-Truffaut was inspired by the actor Jean Marais’s autobiography, basing the film on this and other documents by theatre people from during the occupation.
+Early in his career, Truffaut did not have the opportunity to direct a film about the Nazi occupation; later on, his interest in that period was revived by the 1975 autobiography of actor Jean Marais.
+Truffaut took inspiration from this book, as well as various documents by theatre people of the time.
+The scene where Bernard beats up Daxiat was directly based on a real-life beating Marais gave to Alain Laubreaux, the theater critic for Je suis partout.

 This film was one installment - dealing with theatre - of a trilogy on the entertainment world envisaged by Truffaut.
 The installment that dealt with the film world was 1973's La Nuit américaine (Day for Night), which had won the Academy Award for Best Foreign Language Film.
 Truffaut completed the screenplay for the third installment, L'Agence magique, which would have dealt with the world of music hall.
 In the late 1970s, he was close to beginning filming, but the failure of his film The Green Room forced him to look to a more commercial project, and he filmed Love on the Run instead.

 Truffaut began casting in September 1979, and wrote the role of Marion especially with Catherine Deneuve in mind, for her energy.

 Gérard Depardieu initially did not want to be involved in the film, as he did not like Truffaut’s directing style, but he was subsequently convinced that he should take part.

 Most of the filming took place in an abandoned chocolate factory on Rue du Landy in Clichy, which was converted into a studio.
 During shooting Deneuve suffered an ankle sprain from a fall, resulting in having to shoot scenes at short notice.
 Scriptwriter Suzanne Schiffman was also hospitalised with a serious intestinal obstruction.

 The film shoot lasted fifty-nine days and ended on 21 April 1980.